pico-cs/firmware/README.md

 - if the TCP_PORT environment varible (PICO_CS_TCP_PORT) is not set the default port 4242 is used.
 - firmware: cs_w.uf2

+## Inspect the firmware binaries

-With the help of the [picotool](https://github.com/raspberrypi/picotool) the firmware binaries can be expected:
+With the help of the [picotool](https://github.com/raspberrypi/picotool) the firmware binaries can be inspected:
 ```
 ./picotool info -a <path to firmware>/firmware/src/pico_build/cs.uf2